Peckness of Edge Posets: Final Remarks

 \begin{defn} Let $B_n(q)$, the {\it q-analog of the boolean algebra}, be the graded poset whose elements are linear subspaces $V \subset \mathbb F_q^n$ with $V \leq W$ if $V \subset W$. \end{defn}

-As mentioned in the introduction, a natural extension of Conjecture ~\ref{conj:F_of_BnG_Peck} would be an analogous result for q-analogs.
-We suspect the method used in \cite[Section 8]{reu_report} to prove $\mathcal E(B_n)$ is unitary peck may solve Question ~\ref{question:unitary_peck_q_edge}.
+A natural extension of Conjecture ~\ref{conj:F_of_BnG_Peck} would be an analogous result for q-analogs.
+We suspect the method used in Section 8 of the REU report to prove $\mathcal E(B_n)$ is unitary Peck may solve Question ~\ref{question:unitary_peck_q_edge}.